Dheerajk1/KRISHAK_A-plant-disease-detector/README.md

 Get recommendations for treating the identified disease.

 # Technologies Used
-Machine learning techniques
+Machine learning techniques.
-Platform : anaconda, jupyter
+Platform : anaconda, jupyter.
-Libraries : numpy, pandas, tensorflow, keras, matplotlib, opencv Using CNN for recognization of objects, classes and categories.
+Libraries : numpy, pandas, tensorflow, keras, matplotlib, opencv.
+Using CNN for recognization of objects, classes and categories.
-Using images dataset(taken from kagle)
+Using images dataset(taken from kagle).

 # Contributors
 Dheeraj Kumar